Comments

 (20) Should the assessment result in a view that there is no impact, no action will be taken and the employee will be advised in writing of this outcome, as will the Designated Authority where prescribed by law.

-(21) Where the Executive Director, Human Resources (or their appointed delegate) is of the view that the Offence may impact on employee’s/Contractor’s ability to undertake his/her role, the University will commence the disciplinary procedures under the Collective Agreement.
+(21) Where the Executive Director, Human Resources (or their appointed delegate) is of the view that the Offence may impact on employee’s/Contractor’s ability to undertake his/her role, the University will commence the disciplinary procedures under the Enterprise Agreement.

 (22) In the case of Designated Persons, the Executive Director, Human Resources (or their appointed delegate) will be responsible for notifying the Executive Officer, and the Pro Vice-Chancellor (International), as soon as reasonably practicable following: